rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 The following [paperwork](<https://emory.box.com/s/lqbn512mhhmyeutew1rvfw2vl6f527n4> "https://emory.box.com/s/lqbn512mhhmyeutew1rvfw2vl6f527n4") is required to process and accession gifts:

-*	Signed Gift-in-Kind Contribution Form (required for all gifts)
+*	Signed Gift-in-Kind Contribution Form (required by Advancement and Almuni Engagement (AAE) for all gifts)
-*	Deed of Gift (required for manuscript collections that a donor or appraiser values over $5000 and for which the donor wants to claim a tax write-off, or collections with any terms, conditions, or restrictions imposed by the donor) **OR**
+*	Deed of Gift (long) (required for new manuscript or book collections or additions to existing manuscript or book collections by a new donor)
+**OR**
+*	Deed of Gift (short) (required for additions of manuscript material to existing artificial collections, such as Black print culture collection, or small additions of books to existing book collections, such as the Danowski Poetry Library)
+**OR**
-*	Deed of Gift Addendum (required for additions to established manuscript collections for which the donor gave the original acquisition and previously completed a Deed of Gift)
+*	Deed Addendum (required for additions to existing collection by the same donor or signed the original deed - original deed can be a deed of sale or deed of gift)

-**NOTE:** For gifts containing only books, the Rose Library only requires a Gift-in-Kind Contribution Form in order to proceed with cataloging, but Emory's department of Advancement and Alumni Engagement (AAE) may require additional paperwork and an appraisal, depending on the value that the donor places on the gift.
-In this case it is AAE's responsibility to pursue documentation beyond the Gift in Kind Contribution Form.

 **Managing Gift Paperwork in Box**

 The Rose Library manages gift paperwork on Box through the [Rose Library Gifts-in-Kind folder](<https://emory.box.com/s/3rvsv79sitkit3xwdqtnx1hv063y8o0l> "https://emory.box.com/s/3rvsv79sitkit3xwdqtnx1hv063y8o0l").
 This folder is organized into subfolders by collecting area and tags are used to indicate in which stage of the process a particular gift is.
 The Accessioning Archivist is responsible for combining paperwork into a single PDF file, updating the stage tags, and tagging appropriate parties for next steps.
 Prior to receipt of material, curators and archivists may use the [Prospective Gifts folder](<https://emory.box.com/s/j0ntttlmd3i5t6fgyha4t0xrkhto7emw> "https://emory.box.com/s/j0ntttlmd3i5t6fgyha4t0xrkhto7emw") to upload relevant documentation for gifts under consideration, such as one-pagers, appraisal reports, and operational impact statements.